Spawn (character): Dispute with Neil Gaiman

 In 1993, McFarlane contracted Neil Gaiman to write Spawn #9.
 While doing so, Gaiman introduced the characters Cogliostro, Angela, and Medieval Spawn.
 All three characters were designed and co-created by Todd McFarlane and continued to be featured in the series after Gaiman's involvement, and some had tie-ins with McFarlane's toy company.
 Cogliostro had a prominent role in the live-action movie in 1997.
 McFarlane had agreed that Gaiman was a co-creator of the characters and paid him royalties for reprints, graphic novels, and action figures.
 After a few years, he ceased the payment of royalties and gave Gaiman notice that he owned all rights to the characters, citing the copyright notice from #9 and claimed that Gaiman's work had been work-for-hire and that McFarlane was the sole owner.

 In 2002, Gaiman filed suit against McFarlane and, in response, McFarlane counter-sued.
 Gaiman had partnered with Marvel Comics to form Marvels and Miracles, LLC, which bankrolled the lawsuit.
 The main goal was to determine the issue of ownership for another character Gaiman felt he had a stake in, Miracleman, which at the time McFarlane was believed to hold a sizable stake in after his buyout of the assets of Eclipse Comics.
 This issue was thrown out.
 Instead, the court chose to rule on the breach of contract issue, the rights of ownership and the copyrightability of the characters from Spawn #9.
 Several arguments were presented by McFarlane and all were rejected, leading to a sizable judgment against McFarlane and Image Comics.
-The matter went to appeal and the judgment was upheld in a 2003 decision.
+The matter went to appeal and the judgment was upheld in a 2004 decision.

 Gaiman's rights as co-creator and co-owner of Cogliostro, Angela, and Medieval Spawn were acknowledged.
 The court's view was that Gaiman and McFarlane's collaboration led to each contributing half of the work.
 Gaiman wrote the story while McFarlane illustrated the character; because of this, each held a 50% stake in the characters.
 Issue 9 was reprinted for the first time since the lawsuit was filed in the hardcover edition of Spawn Origins: Volume 1.
-In a reprint collection of the first twelve issues of Spawn, the contentious issue (along with Dave Sim's #10, featuring copyrighted character Cerebus) was excluded, but both issues have been reprinted in the hardcover and deluxe editions of Spawn Origins Collection: Volume 1, and the black & white 2012 (and the later 2021 color edition) softcover omnibus Spawn Compendium 1, collecting Spawn issues #1–50.
+In a reprint collection of the first twelve issues of Spawn, the contentious issue (along with Dave Sim's #10, featuring copyrighted character Cerebus) was excluded, but both issues have been reprinted in the hardcover and deluxe editions of Spawn Origins Collection: Volume 1, and the black and white 2012 (and the later 2021 color edition) softcover omnibus Spawn Compendium 1, collecting Spawn issues #1–50.
 In 2012, McFarlane and Gaiman settled their dispute, and Gaiman was given full ownership of the character Angela.
 Gaiman, in turn, sold all rights to the character to Marvel Comics.